-- Find some influencers first and appear on their radar by retweeting them and frequently commenting their posts, maybe ask for an interview (tip #3a).
+- Find some influencers first and appear on their radar by retweeting them and frequently commenting on their posts, maybe asking for an interview (tip #3a).

-Honestly these 3 tips are all you need to become a success.
+Honestly, these three tips are all you need to become a success.
 If you can’t write a post that an influencer is willing to share – maybe you should just quit blogging.
 Or try harder!

 4. Tap Into Existing Communities

-Blogs – find relevant articles and comment on them with links to yours, but make sure you add value for bloggers hate spammers.
-You can also suggest blogger a guestpost where you can reference some of your own articles (did you notice how I linked to my own blog post in tip #1?).
+Blogs – find relevant articles and comment on them with links to yours, but make sure you add value for bloggers who hate spammers.
+You can also suggest blogger a guest post where you can reference some of your own articles (did you notice how I linked to my own blog post in tip #1?).